Trading

 Start a General Trading Business in Dubai

-A General Trading Licence (Activity Code: 4690.97) falls under the Trading category and is classified as a Trading Licence.
+A General Trading License (Activity Code: 4690.97) falls under the Trading category and is classified as a Trading License.
 It permits the holder to buy and sell a broad spectrum of goods without being restricted to a single product category.
-This means a single licence can cover everything from consumer electronics and foodstuffs to textiles, machinery, and household goods.
+This means a single license can cover everything from consumer electronics and foodstuffs to textiles, machinery, and household goods.

 Dubai and the UAE Market: Why Now?